-2) Install and run the software.
-Use the “Add Category” button on the toolbar to create the basic structure of your scorecard, and the “Add Indicator” button to create the Key Performance Indicators which will monitor your business performance in each category.
+2. Create a KPI Scorecard.
+Use the “Add Indicator” button on the toolbar to create the basic structure of your scorecard, and then create the indicators which will monitor your business performance in each category.

 - BSC Designer asks if you’d like to create a performance-based report, or a progress-based report.
 For now, just choose the default option.

-4) Click OK, and you’re done!
+4. Your KPI scorecard is ready!
+Click OK, and you’re done!
 Your scorecard is exported into MS Excel.

 Notice that this is not just a simple text export.
 On the contrary, these cells include all the formulas you need.
-If you change the value in one cell, all the related cells will be updated automatically.

 For instance, if I change my value for one group’s performance, you can see, my company’s total performance is updated accordingly.
 You can even change the relative weight of an indicator, to increase or decrease its role in your scorecard’s overall value.

 Right here at the top, you’ll even see a summary of all of your top-level categories, your business’s performance in each one, and the total performance of your whole scorecard.